Succession planning schemes to help businesses, launched by Briffa

 5) It’s about investment.
 Irrespective of price there are other costs of taking on someone else’s practice.
 We needed to be prepared to invest as part of the deal.
 Other than having a service offering in common no-one is going to operate in quite the same way as you.
 In our first venture the records were entirely paper based with excel spreadsheet recording renewals to 2029.
 It takes a lot of time from our very experienced formalities team to get the two practices on the same page admin wise.
 Our investment in upgrading our tech to a cloud based practice management system has also been invaluable to ensure that information is shared securely and reliably among those that need it.

 The first phase of this growth strategy is going well.
-On the back of its success we are speaking to other practitioners who are making succession plans, some who are just starting their preparations for their new tomorrow.
+On the back of its success we are speaking to other practitioners who are succession planning, some who are just starting their preparations for their new tomorrow.
 Many are using these days away from the tussle of daily practice to think about what they want the future to be like.

-If you are thinking about your future and would like to discuss how we might be able to help do get in touch with margaret@briffa.com.
+If you are thinking about your future succession planning and would like to discuss how we might be able to help do get in touch with margaret@briffa.com.
 All discussions will be treated in the strictest confidence.

 Margaret Briffa